siggame/blog/MegaMinerAI-Rules.md

 -   Prize: The first-place team will receive their registration fee back.

+    -   Eligibility is detailed in the "Eligibility" section

     -   If a team wins more than one Quick Draw Tournament, they will only receive their entry fee for the first victory.
+In this case, the next highest ranked team is awarded the prize.

 -   Tournament Configuration